JoeBlakeB/app-assignment-booklist/README.md

 `./server.py --data-dir /path/to/data/directory/`

-By default waitress will be used as the WSGI if it is installed and will use the built-in WSGI if it isn't.
-To force the server to only use the built-in WSGI add the `--built-in-wsgi` argument:
+By default waitress will be used as the WSGI if it is installed and will use werkzeug (the built-in WSGI) if it isn't.
+To force the server to only use werkzeug add the `--werkzeug` argument:

-`./server.py --built-in-wsgi`
+`./server.py --werkzeug`

 To stop the server send a KeyboardInterrupt (ctrl + C).